-Australia is engaging with non-government organisations (NGOs) to provide community based interventions to poor and marginalized people in Sub-Saharan Africa.
+Australia is engaging with non-government organisations (NGOs) to provide community based interventions to poor and marginalised people in Sub-Saharan Africa.
 NGOs are key development partners, offering a unique depth of experience, skills and community awareness to the development sector.
-Support to civil society in Africa is primarily through the Australia NGO Cooperation Program and the Direct Aid Program.
-Support will also be provided through the Australia Africa Community Engagement Scheme (ends June 2016) and Australian Volunteers for International Development (AVID).
+Support to civil society in Africa is primarily delivered through the Australian NGO Cooperation Program (ANCP), the Direct Aid Program (DAP), the Australia Africa Community Engagement Scheme (AACES) and Australian Volunteers for International Development (AVID).

 Engaging with civil society in Sub-Saharan Africa